jsdevel/node-selenium-global/README.md

 selenium-global
 ===============

-Adds Selenium constructors to global.
+Adds Selenium constructors to the global object for easier testing.

 ##Example
 We can run mocha suites I.E. <code>mocha -r selenium-global -r should 'test/**/*.js'</code>